gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Yes, [I want to play more with audio]({{< ref "2025-06-21-kids-xowit.md" >}}).
 This is not an original idea (it came after watching Andrew Ng chat), but I think the chat modality is everywhere, and audio has still some room to grow.

-Yes, email is like Cobol.
+Yes, email is like COBOL.
 Suposedly extinct but in reality still alive and healthy.
 I've got plenty of ideas around email.
 And although they are not valid for a side project with zero funding, this idea had been in my mind for a while and it shouldn't cost much.

 Besides, "Her" is an interesting movie.